RayJaay/game-progression/docs/user-stories/06-game-edit.md

 ## Details

 - APIs Required:
-  - `GET /games`: To retrieve the games current properties to as pre set form values
+  - `GET /games`: To retrieve the games current properties as pre set form values
   - `GET /platforms`: To map platform ID's to display names on games cards
+  - `PUT /games` to update an existing game
+  - `DELETE /games` to remove a game